 Abstract

-Objectives: The study carried out on swollen shoot disease in the Nawa region in Côte d’Ivoire aimed to monitor the early progression of this disease in cocoa plantations rehabilitated using three innovative technologies.
+Objectives: The study carried out on swollen shoot disease in the Nawa region in Côte d’Ivoire aimed to monitor the early progression of this disease in cocoa (Theobroma cacao L.) plantations rehabilitated using three innovative technologies.
 The goal was to reduce the damage caused by swollen shoot disease in cocoa production systems.

 Methodology and Results: Quarterly data collection in each plot, using Global Positioning System (GPS) and visual observations, were made to determine the prevalence, incidence, and severity of the cocoa swollen shoot disease within the rehabilitated plots.
 The rehabilitated plots were found in close proximity to plots already affected by the disease, and virus host plants were identified within the rehabilitated cocoa plots.
 Newly infected cocoa trees were found in the immediate vicinity of the disease foci.
 The number of newly infected cocoa trees was found to be proportional to the size of the disease focus.
 The highest prevalence and severity of the disease were recorded in Grafted trees on Old Cocoa farms (GOC), with 1.28 % and 1.55 %, respectively.
 The highest incidence of1.26 % was observed among Replanting with Grafted Cocoa trees (RGC).